marijnh/Eloquent-JavaScript/11_async.md

 Given an array of ((promise))s, `Promise.all` returns a promise that waits for all of the promises in the array to finish.
 It then succeeds, yielding an array of result values.
-If any of the promises in the array fail, the promise returned by `all` fails too (with the failure value from the failing promise).
+If any of the promises in the array fail, the promise returned by `all` fails too, with the failure value from the failing promise.

 Implement something like this yourself as a regular function called `Promise_all`.

-Remember that after a promise is resolved (has succeeded or failed), it can't succeed or fail again, and further calls to the functions that resolve it are ignored.
+Remember that after a promise has succeeded or failed, it can't succeed or fail again, and further calls to the functions that resolve it are ignored.
 This can simplify the way you handle failure of your promise.

 {{if interactive